AY2223S2-CS2103T-W13-4/tp/docs/UserGuide.md

 It includes a homework list, showing all the homework information.
-The icon on the left of each homework represents its status, with the tick icon being `completed` and the cross-icon being `pending`.
+The icon on the left of each homework represents its status, with the tick icon being `done` and the cross-icon being `not done`.
 It also has a pie chart which represents a ratio between completed and pending homework.

 ![Starting Display Window](images/Homework.jpg)